I created a responsive web application, made to learn new words with games and flash cards.

 - Bad recognition of typed in words (capitals are marked as mistakes)

 - Out-dated, unpolished UI Design

 Leo is well-known for its dictionary and forum.
-I visit the website often when I am searchinf for an ideal translation, especially phrases and sayings.
+I visit the website often when I am searching for an appropriate translation, especially phrases and sayings.

 Sadly, the application is confusing and could use improvements.
 The navigation is rough, the UI feels out-dated and unpolished.
 It reminds me of a Windows user interface with its folder-based structure.

 Using the app is frustrating and if it wasn’t for the dictionary and forum I wouldn’t use it.
-Leo has a strong community and if the user has a deeper interest in the language it’s highly entertaining to have a closer look at this feature as it adds value to the application.
+Leo has a strong community and if the user has a deeper interest in the language it’s highly entertaining.
+This feature really adds value to the application.